Aram Avakian: Life and work

-Avakian directed the movie End of the Road (1970), which received an "X" rating for its graphic depiction of an abortion.
+Avakian directed and edited the movie End of the Road (1970), which received an "X" rating for its graphic depiction of an abortion.
 For End of the Road, Avakian received the Golden Leopard Award at the Locarno International Film Festival.
 LIFE magazine's November 7, 1969, issue covered the film in a spectacular 9-page article, and in-depth interviews ran in Esquire and Playboy.
 In a review of the film in The New York Times, Roger Greenspun wrote of End of the Road: "The precise truth of, say, 5 in a summer afternoon on the lawn of an assistant professor in a small country college has perhaps never been caught in a commercial movie before -- but that is the kind of precise truth this movie captures again and again."
 The film stars James Earl Jones, Stacy Keach, Dorothy Tristan, and Harris Yulin.
 In the film Avakian plays The Landlord, The Pigman, and the voice of the psychiatrist on the phone.
 George Avakian oversaw the music.
 Avakian's old friend, the novelist Terry Southern, co-produced the film, and co-wrote the screenplay with Avakian and Dennis McGuire.